What's SEO all about?

 It’s a great question with an unfortunate answer.
 Google (and the rest) evolve their rankings criteria over time.
 They do this because they’re constantly trying to make their results pages better and more relevant to the searcher and their needs.
 To do this, they take all sorts of criteria into account.
 They don’t reveal their logic so it’s down to the SEO community to test, learn and adapt.
 For now, let’s start with establishing some well known factors.

 Content – These are the images, text, videos and other forms of media that your website presents to users.
-The text associated with these is directly used to assess relevance of your pages by search engines – particularly headings.
+Directly used The text associated with these to assess relevance of your pages by search engines – particularly headings.
 This is also a good time to introduce the second of our two key questions.

-The importance of hosting is underestimated far too often.
-Having an attractive, organised and effective website is really important – but it can be drastically hindered if the service hosting the website isn’t tailored and fit for purpose.
+Don’t underestimate the importance of hosting.
+Your website can be attractive, organised and effective – but your website is being drastically hindered if the hosting service isn’t tailored and fit for purpose.
 Particularly when it comes to SEO and the overall user experience.

 What is a relevant search?